-In some cultures, tattoos have more meanings than others.
-Japanese Tattoos have been used to show that a person is a criminal or to tell a life story as in the case of the full-body style known as Horimono.
-Other Tribal Designs show whether you belong to a specific tribe, such as in the Maori culture, or designate you as having a specific role in the tribe.
-Traditional tattoos have been performed on both children and adults in many cultures, although Western culture would frown upon inflicting such pain and permanent markings on a child.
+Tattoos are individual to their culture.
+For example, Japanese tattoos have been used to show that a person is a criminal or to tell a life story as in the case of the full-body style known as Horimono.
+Other tribal designs show whether you belong to a specific tribe, such as in the Maori culture, or designate you as having a specific role in the tribe.
+Learn about different cultural tattoo designs and meanings by exploring some of the unique cultures out there.

 Before you choose a cultural tattoo, be sure to research the meanings of your tat thoroughly.
 Nothing could be worse than having a permanent reminder that you didn't choose carefully, so you'll want to make sure that your ink is saying the right thing to the world at large.
-Reputable tattoo artists and shops will be happy to explain the meaning of your design, and they'll be able to define the kanji or other symbol you're contemplating.
+Reputable tattoo artists and shops will be happy to explain the meaning of your design.
+You wouldn't want the wrong Kanji tattoo or even Latin word.